CodeJonesW/Wills_Blog/assets/blog-posts/building-scalable-background-task-system.md

 - **Flexible Costs**: I could scale my Memory Store instance up or down depending on usage
 - **Cost**: It can get expensive if you’re not careful with the instance size and configuration.

-## When Should You Consider Using Google Cloud Memory Store with Redis?

-- If you need a managed, scalable solution for handling background tasks (perfect for Celery).
-- For real-time data processing, where speed is crucial.
-- When you want seamless integration with other Google Cloud services.

 ## Final Thoughts

 Using Celery and Flask deployed to Google App Engine, and Google Cloud Memory Store for Redis was an interesting experience.
 I would have loved to test the system under heavy load to see how it scaled. (a task for another day).